meco-group/impact/README.md

 ## Citing

-If you use this library, we would be grateful if you could cite [the following paper](https://doi.org/10.1016/j.ifacol.2023.10.1451):
+When using this Impact toolchain in research or publications, please cite the following article: [the following paper](https://doi.org/10.1016/j.ifacol.2023.10.1451):
 <details>
 <summary> A. Florez, A. Astudillo, W. Decré, J. Swevers, and J. Gillis, "IMPACT: A Toolchain for Nonlinear Model Predictive Control Specification, Prototyping, and Deployment", IFAC-PapersOnLine, vol. 56, no. 2, pp. 3164–3169, 2023,
 doi: 10.1016/j.ifacol.2023.10.1451